OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 # Section I: The ADA - Your Employment Rights as an Individual With a Disability

 [The Americans with Disabilities Act of 1990](https://www.eeoc.gov/laws/statutes/ada.cfm) (ADA) makes it unlawful to discriminate in employment against a qualified individual with a disability.
 The ADA also outlaws discrimination against individuals with disabilities in State and local government services, public accommodations, transportation, and telecommunications.
 This booklet explains the part of the ADA that prohibits job discrimination.
-This part of the law is enforced by the U.S. Equal Employment Opportunity Commission and State and local civil rights enforcement agencies that work with the EEOC.
+This part of the law is enforced by the U.S. Equal Employment Opportunity Commission as well as State and local civil rights enforcement agencies that work with the EEOC.

 ## Which Employers Are Covered by the ADA?

 Job discrimination against people with disabilities is illegal if practiced by:

-* private employers,
+* private employers
-* state and local governments,
+* state and local governments
-* employment agencies,
+* employment agencies
-* labor organizations,
+* labor organizations
-* and labor-management committees.
+* labor-management committees

 The part of the ADA enforced by the EEOC outlaws job discrimination by:

-* all employers, including State and local government employers, with 25 or more employees after July 26, 1992, and
+* all employers, including State and local government employers, with 25 or more employees after July 26, 1992
-* all employers, including State and local government employers, with 15 or more employees after July 26, 1994.
+* all employers, including State and local government employers, with 15 or more employees after July 26, 1994

 Another part of the ADA, enforced by the U.S. Department of Justice, prohibits discrimination in State and local government programs and activities, including discrimination by all State and local governments, regardless of the number of employees, after January 26, 1992.